Aug 27, 2020

 JAD: Put it right on the center of your tongue ...

 EMILIE GOSSIAUX: And close your mouth.
-So I put it on and they turned it on, and it was like it started to tickle.
+So I put it on and they turned it on, and it was like—it started to tickle.
 Imagine a lot of Coca-Cola.
-Like, a lot of bubbles on your tongue and always like prickly, prickly feelings.
+Like, a lot of bubbles on your tongue and always, like, prickly—prickly feelings.

-JAD: The idea behind this thing, according to science writer Sam Kean.
+JAD: The idea behind this thing, according to science writer Sam Kean …

 SAM KEAN: Author of The Tale of the Dueling Neurosurgeons.

-JAD: Is that we actually see with our brain, not our eyes.
+JAD: … is that we actually see with our brain, not our eyes.
 I mean, it might seem like our eyes are doing the seeing and our ears are doing the hearing and our fingers and the tongue are doing the tasting and the touching, but that's actually not how it works.
 Each of our senses sends signals into the brain as electricity.

-SAM KEAN: As little blips on nerves.
+SAM KEAN: Little blips on nerves.

 JAD: And it is the brain that then converts those little blips into what you perceive as a sight or a sound or a smell.
 Now obviously someone who is blind, their retina is not sending those signals anymore.
 But what if there is another way to get signals for light and dark and color into our brains?

 SAM KEAN: In all of our brains there are lots and lots of pathways going from every part of the brain to every other part of the brain.
-And normally your brain isn't using those pathways, even though they exist.
+And normally, your brain isn't using those pathways, even though they exist.
 It's like there's a road there but it's shut down and traffic can't be on it.
 But ...

 JAD: What if you could open up some of those routes?